What is Technology Assessment and Why Your Business Needs One?

 Business Communications Systems and Solutions

 The internet has also changed the way businesses communicate.
-It provided more affordable alternatives to traditional landlines or public switched telephone network (PSTN), through VoIP or Voice over Internet Protocol.
+It provided more affordable alternatives to traditional landlines or public switched telephone networks (PSTN), through VoIP or Voice over Internet Protocol.
 In conjunction with cloud PBX technology, businesses can now enjoy a full-featured cloud-hosted phone system complete with all the features like auto-attendant, call routing, call forwarding, and call screening, without the need to build an on-premise infrastructure.

 Also, there are now team collaboration and messaging apps available that will make business communications much easier to track than traditional email.
 These are things that your business can explore if your organization is struggling to communicate internally and externally.